Gluten-sensitive enteropathy–associated conditions: Eosinophilic oesophagitis

 One study of 17 children in Italy who were diagnosed with eosinophilic oesophagitis found 6 of them also had coeliac disease.
 However a systematic review of several similar studies suggested a publication bias and that any association was uncertain.

 Diseases of the pancreas, gall bladder, bile duct

-Primary biliary cirrhosis.
-CD is prevalent in primary biliary cirrhosis (PBC).
+Primary biliary cholangitis.
+CD is prevalent in primary biliary cholangitis (previously known as primary biliary cirrhosis, PBC).
 In PBC anti-mitochondrial antibodies are directed toward three mitochondrial autoantigens (pyruvate dehydrogenase, oxoglutarate dehydrogenase, branched-chain alpha-keto acid dehydrogenase), two or more nuclear proteins (nucleoporin 210kDa, nucleoporin 62kDa, centromere protein, and sp100), and 57% of acute liver failure patients have anti-transglutaminase antibodies.

 Cholangitis.
 CD also found at higher than expected frequencies in autoimmune cholangitis and primary sclerosing cholangitis.
 CD is frequently linked to pancreatitis but also to papillary stenosis and, in India, tropical calcific pancreatitis appears also to be associated with CD.

 Neurological disorders

 Neuropathies tend to be associated with late-onset coeliac disease.
 Dementia and ataxia appear to be more common.
 A recent study of children with neuropathies revealed no increase of CD in early-onset neuropathies.
 Although many studies link CD to various neuropathies such as migraine, encephalopathy, chorea, brain stem dysfunction, myelopathy, mononeuritis multiplex, Guillain–Barré-like syndrome, and antiganglioside-positive neuropathy with antibodies, strong associations remain largely unconfirmed in epidemiologic studies.
 A recent study looking for changes in the physiology of the brain found regional cerebral hypoperfusion in 73% of untreated CD.
 The calcification of channels at the surface of the brain appears to be a leading phenomenon associated with migraine, visual, auditory, schizophrenia, epilepsy, dementia.
 The problem is that while these are found increased in GSE, the cause of these calcifications is unclear and this may extend beyond GSE to other immunological or allergic phenomena.